wunderio/wundertools-dockerprototype/README.md

 Each of the commands should be run directly, from the project root and should pull in the configuration from config.inc

+The followind command tools exist:

+* compose : docker-compose wrapper
+* composer : php composer wrapper
+* drush : drush wrapper (requires compose is run first)
+* drupal : drupal-console wrapper (requires compose is run first)
+* shell : a zsh shell prompt, similar to what ssh might give you

+The following are on our @TODO list:

+* archive/restore : methods that could be used to backup, which would reuse things like drush
+* feature/branch : create running branched environments

 ### compose : docker-compose replacement

 Here we wrap docker compose so that we can hard code the project name, and perhaps the project network